kenesu-h/sys-hidplus-client-rs/docs/usage.md

     can't be changed.
 - Joy-Cons

+Kemosahbee has confirmed the following:
+- Razer Kishis
-Even a Razer Kishi controller for a phone will work (thanks Kemosahbee!), so as long as the phone is connected via Parsec.
+  - They work as long as the phone is connected via Parsec.
 Check out [the Parsec page](./parsec.md) for information on setup.

+ConspiracyFactualist has confirmed the following:
+- Controllers connected via a MAYFLASH Magic-NS adapter.

 These controllers will require external software:
 - Keyboard (and/or Mouse)